jdmonin/JSettlers2/doc/Readme.developer.md

 Please make sure your patch follows the project coding style.

 The master branch receives new features and enhancements for the next 'minor' release.
 As soon as a bug is fixed or a feature's design is fairly stable, it should be committed to master.

-The master branch has new 2.0.xx development.
-Until 2.0.00 is ready, there's a stable-1.x.xx branch in case of urgent bugfixes, so we can release new stable versions.
-Most work on 1.x.xx is backported from 2.0; changeset comments often mention a hash from a master commit.
-Version 2.0.00 was split off right after releasing version 1.1.13.

 v3 is the experimental branch with major architectural changes.

-Once 2.0.00 is out, we'll follow the usual jsettlers model: Because jsettlers2.x.xx is mature at this point, Each minor release is a stable release.
+While v2.0.00 was being developed, several 1.x.xx releases came out.
+2.0 work began (and stable-1.x.xx branch split from master) right after releasing version 1.1.13.
+Most work on 1.x.xx was backported from 2.0 to the stable-1.x.xx git branch; changeset comments often mention a hash from a master commit.

-Each release's files are tagged for the release ("release-1.1.14").
-The last commit for the release updates VERSIONS.txt with the final build number, with a commit message like: Version 1.1.14 is build OV20120930
+There will be periodic v2.x minor releases.
+Each release's files are tagged for the release (older example: "release-1.1.14").
+The last commit for the release updates VERSIONS.txt with the final build number, with a commit message like:
+"Version 1.1.14 is build OV20120930"
-Then: git tag -a release-1.1.14 -m 'Version 1.1.14 is build OV20120930'
+Then: `git tag -a release-1.1.14 -m 'Version 1.1.14 is build OV20120930'`

-The github repo includes the full JSettlers2 CVS history formerly hosted at http://sourceforge.net/projects/jsettlers2/ through 2012-09-28.
+The github repo includes the JSettlers2 v1.1.xx CVS history formerly hosted at http://sourceforge.net/projects/jsettlers2/ through 2012-09-28.
-The old old source history from Robert S Thomas (2004-2005) can be found at http://sourceforge.net/projects/jsettlers/ .
+The old 1.0.x source history from Robert S Thomas (2004-2005) can be found at http://sourceforge.net/projects/jsettlers/ .